sumit-verma-developer/kotlin-Crash-Course/README.md

-# run this command for kotlin
+# Run this command for kotlin
 -  npm run kc_run -- Nullsafety